TegaAminode/data-processing-app/README.md

-This is a data processing app built to optimise data analytics process
+This is a data processing app built to optimize data analytics process